alaffin12/stackedit/Caught by Stradh.md

 > As One of Life surveys the tarot a fearful look crosses her face.
 "No... no this cannot be.
 It is... it is him!"

-One of Life will panic, and if they party steps outside they will find the encampment under attack by servants of Vecna - 1 x Necromancer, 1 x Flind, 2 x Ogre Zombies, 4 x
+One of Life will panic, and if they party steps outside they will find the encampment under attack by servants of Vecna - 1 x Necromancer, 1 x Flind, 2 x Ogre Zombies, 2 x Gnoll Flesh Gnawer, 2 x Gnoll Pack Lord.